 Alternatively, if you have a Health Savings Account (HSA) or a Flexible Spending Account (FSA), your dentist’s office may accept payments from either.
 These tax-free funds – which may receive contributions from your employer – could be more convenient than paying out of pocket.

 How Does the Cost Compare to Other Clear Aligners?

 In a side-by-side comparison with Invisalign’s full aligner plan, Invisalign Express is much more affordable.
-While the full plan costs roughly $5,000 on average, Invisalign Express averages around $3,000.
+While the full plan costs roughly $5,000 on average, Invisalign Express is often a couple of thousand dollars less.
 Of course, this price discrepancy is because you don’t receive as many aligners or office visits.

 That said, if your condition is mild enough for Invisalign Express, odds are you’d also be a candidate for at-home teeth alignment.

 Many adults opt for this innovative treatment option because it’s so much more convenient and affordable than traditional in-office treatment with braces or Invisalign.
 By eliminating the need for office visits, providers like SmileDirectClub and Byte have been able to offer clear aligner systems for just $1,800–$2,400 (compared to Invisalign’s $3,000–$9,000 price range).

 However, just like Invisalign Express, at-home aligner systems aren’t a viable option for folks with severe alignment issues.
 To learn more about how home teeth aligners work and what they can treat, we encourage you to check out our guide to at-home teeth straightening.

 The bottom line is that your treatment decision hinges primarily on two things: your condition and your smile goals.
 What are your priorities?
 What does your dentist say?
 If your case is minor and your budget is tight, Invisalign Express could be a viable option.